lgastako/cargo/README.md

 - Add "--ignore-errors" or similar to keep going when a copy fails
 - Add "--confirm" or "--dry-run" or something.
 - Add "--move" option
+- Add "--md5" option to be more accurate than size (but slower).
 - Globs instead of exact filenames